The Beautiful Self-Portraits of Abigail de Andrade

-min Read9 March 2022
+min Read19 September 2022

 Andrade was born in 1864, in Vassouras, a small city in the state of Rio de Janeiro.
 She began her art studies at the Liceu de Artes e Ofícios.
-Liceu was the alternative school for women who wanted to study art.
-While most of the girls at the time were painting flowers, still lives, and decorative motifs, De Andrade’s interest was different: she portrayed genre scenes, daily life situations, and self-portraits, something unusual for women at the time.
-Without official academic training, de Andrade was not allowed to sketch a living model, so she used herself to practice.
+Liceu was an alternative school for women who wanted to study art.
+While most of the girls at the time were painting flowers, still lives, and decorative motifs, Andrade’s interest was different: she portrayed genre scenes, daily life situations, and self-portraits, something unusual for women at the time.
+Without official academic training, Andrade was not allowed to sketch a living model, so she used herself to practice.

 In her first self-portrait (above), she emphasizes the artist’s confidence in her own craft.
 Notice how she presents herself attentive to her work, while beside her, there are a series of papers on the floor, possibly studies revealing a skill that requires constant training.

-In A Woman Seated Before a Desk, de Andrade sits in front of the window.
+In A Woman Seated Before a Desk, Andrade sits in front of the window.
 She’s writing a letter, completely lost in thought.
 But it is in A Corner of My Studio that the artist will reveal a series of complex meanings.
 The picture shows the artist talking to an old lady – the painter’s aunt – while working on a canvas.

 The studio suggests that its owner is not an amateur painter.
 On the walls, there are paintings, sculptures, a copy of Raphael’s putti, flowers for studies of still life, and brushes.
-It is a completely artistic space, which also represents the artist’s need to know the old masters and to deepen her studies in art.
+It is a completely artistic space, which also represents the artist’s need to know the old masters and to pursue her studies in art.

-Note that de Andrade turns her back to the observer.
+Note that Andrade turns her back to the observer.
 This is not a random choice.
 What she wants to draw our attention to is the work she is creating, not her looks.
-This painting is beautiful because it shows how de Andrade is exercising her right of choice to be a professional artist in a country that doesn’t give this status to a woman.
+This painting is beautiful because it shows how Andrade is exercising her right of choice to be a professional artist in a country that doesn’t give this status to a woman.